LuisLavado/full-stack-javascript/intermediate-html-and-css/en/2-emmet.md

 ![](./../assets/img/emmet-3.png)

 You can now add a shortcut to it by clicking the plus sign and entering whichever key combination you would like for that specific action.
-You can do the same for Remove Tag by searching for Emmet:Remove tag.
+You can do the same for Remove Tag by searching for `Emmet:Remove tag`.

+### Assignment
+1. This [video about Emmet](https://www.youtube.com/watch?v=V8vizNQKtx0) showcases some of the ways we can use Emmet to enhance productivity.
+Go ahead and watch it up to 11:37 as it demonstrates some content we haven’t covered yet.
+We’ll get there eventually.

+2. Take a look at the [Emmet cheat sheet](https://docs.emmet.io/cheat-sheet/).
+You don’t have to memorize it, but it’s good that you get familiar with the different ways it can be used.

+### Knowledge check
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can’t answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

+* Why should you use Emmet?
+* What are some useful Emmet abbreviations?
+* What syntax would you use to create the element `<p class="text"></p>`?
+* What syntax expands to an element with a child element inside of it?
+For example: `<div><p></p></div>`
+* What syntax would you use to create three elements that have the same class name?

+### Additional resources
+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

+- [Emmet Keybindings](https://marketplace.visualstudio.com/items?itemName=agutierrezr.emmet-keybindings) by [Andrés Gutiérrez](https://agutierrezr.github.io/), is a set of Emmet keybinds for Visual Studio Code.
+It can be used as a pre-defined group of keybinds, in case you don’t know what to map to which keys.

+- [Emmet Live](https://marketplace.visualstudio.com/items?itemName=ysemeniuk.emmet-live) by [Yurii Semeniuk](https://github.com/semeniuk), is another extension in Visual Studio Code.
+It can continually generate the corresponding HTML structure while you’re editing Emmet abbreviations.
+For the desired outcome, try selecting a random piece of text before calling out this extension.